How to Finance the Purchase of a Sober Living Home Property

 DSCR Loans for Sober Living

-Debt Service Coverage Ratio (DSCR) loans are a popular financing tool for real estate investors because they focus on a property’s income potential rather than the borrower’s personal income.
-This makes them particularly attractive for investors building a portfolio of sober living homes or group housing properties.
+Debt Service Coverage Ratio (DSCR) loans focus on a property’s income potential rather than personal income, making them ideal for investors building sober living portfolios.

-• No personal income verification required — most lenders don’t ask for W-2s or tax returns.
+• No income verification: Most lenders don’t require W-2s or tax returns.

 ❌ Potential Drawbacks